 Marijuana continues to be the most commonly detected illicit drug and the positivity rate in the general U.S. workforce increased 14.3 percent (2.4% in 2014 vs. 2.1% in 2013).
 Although marijuana represents nearly half of workplace drug test positives, Drug Testing Index (DTI) data also shows an uptick in cocaine and methamphetamine positivity for the second consecutive year.

-Watch a video interview of Lauren Weber discussing her Wall Street Journal article.
+Watch a video interview of Lauren Weber discussing her WSJ article.